egis/support-portal/configuration/advanced-login.md

 *  Make sure that SMS Notifications are configured.
 *  From __Services > Properties > One Time Password__, select __Require OTP SMS__.

+To setup NULL OTP provide (accepts any value as valid), add the below property and restart PaperTrail `authentication.otp.provider=com.egis.security.NullOtpProvider`

 ## Automatic User Creation

 Users can be automatically created by checking **Properties** --> **LDAP** --> **Auto Create Users**, this requires that LDAP be configured and working.
 Users who try and login with a valid LDAP login and password will be created automatically.